explosion/spacy-llm/usage_examples/textcat_openai/README.md

 You can also include examples to perform few-shot annotation.
 To do so, use the `openai_textcat_fewshot.cfg` file instead.
-You can find the few-shot examples in the `textcat_examples.yml` file.
+You can find the few-shot examples in the `textcat_examples.jsonl` file.
 Feel free to change and update it to your liking.
-We also support other file formats, including `json` and `jsonl`.
+We also support other file formats, including `.yml`, `.yaml` and `.json`.